 Consult the CIE International Opportunities search tool or connect with the CIE for other options.

-Connect with an experienced U of T student who has participated in the program you are interested in, or with an exchange student from the partner institution you are thinking about.
-Contact our program office for details, or check out our region-focused Exchange Talks.
+Connect with an experienced U of T student who has participated in the program you are interested in, or with a student from the partner institution you are thinking about.
+Contact our program office for details, or check out our academic discipline-focused workshops.

 Get advice from past participants

-Sometimes the best way to decide which exchange program or destination is best for you is by talking to a student who has already done it.
+Sometimes the best way to decide which program or destination is best for you is by talking to a student who has already done it.
 CIE is happy to connect you with past participants in a number of different ways.
-Past participants may hold office hours, give exchange talks and/or may be contacted by email.
+Past participants may hold office hours, give workshops and/or may be contacted by email.